redbadger/website-next/docs/index.md

    will take a few minutes to roll out.

 Once code has been verified as working on staging we can deploy to production.
-To do that, create new release on Github repository - this will initialise new CircleCI build, which will perform production deploy of the current master branch.
+To do that, [create a new release](https://help.github.com/articles/creating-releases/) on the Github repository - this will initialise a new CircleCI build, which will perform production deploy of the current master branch.

 ## Old site and new site